Dans le clair obscur du langage

 As a sculptor, Thu Van Tran has created monumental works (a boat perched on top of a postmodern building made by Ricardo Bofill in Noisy-le-Grand, a flying buttress at the Red House in Paris) with modest materials: wood, paper, wax, etc. But the raw material of his works is one of the most evanescent, fiction.
 The stories to which Thu Van Tran gives tangible form are of postcolonial inspiration and her works are linked to the intertwined history of Vietnam and France.

-- TitleDans le clair obscur du language
+- TitleDans le clair obscur du langage

 - Author(s)Marion Duquerroy, Rahma Khazam, Emmanuelle Lequeux, Claire Le Restif, Pedro Morais, Magali Nachtergael

 - Graphic designBaldinger/Vu-Huu